It’s 2019. Smartphones and phone apps have been around for at least a decade.

 Take notes.
-Write notes right inside your app and record ideas as you go and work.
+Write notes right inside your app and record ideas and tasks as you work.
 It’s also perfect for an online to-do list to help keep track of your tasks.

 It’s also great for storing information, like recipes, planning a birthday party or managing tasks or tracking contacts for networking.
 Here are some great ways you can use ClickUp in your life.